Premises licence

 The Licensing Authority will also publish the name and address of people making representations within the public documents (notice of hearing and the licensing report).

 If there are no representations the licence will be granted on the 29th day.
-If there are any representations, the application will be sent to our our licensing committee for a decision within 20 working days after the initial representation period.
+If there are any representations, the application will be sent to our licensing committee for a decision within 20 working days after the initial representation period.

 Current applications